 Alternative/Private Loans (FAFSA Not Required)

 Students may borrow non-federal loans to help with college expenses.
 These non-federal loans are called alternative or private loans, and they may be combined with other aid as long as the total aid does not exceed the student’s cost of attendance as determined by the University.
 Numerous lending institutions offer alternative loans, and students are encouraged to research the student loan market for options.
 Make certain to tell the lender that the University of Montevallo processes alternative loans electronically through ElmResources.
 The University of Montevallo cannot recommend a lender.
 This is the student’s choice.
 This guide is designed to help you through the alternative loan process.

 - Select an alternative loan program and apply directly with the lender.
 Advise the lender to process electronically with the University of Montevallo through ELMResources.

 Federal regulations require the student to request a Self-Certification Form from the Student Aid Office before the lender can process the loan.
-Therefore, it is recommended that students visit the Student Aid Office immediately upon completion of an alternative loan application to have the Self-Certification Form completed.
+Therefore, it is recommended that students contact the Student Aid Office immediately upon completion of an approved alternative loan application to have the Self-Certification Form completed.
 The student has the responsibility of mailing the form to the lender of choice.